OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Modal interactions aren't allowed - for example, calls to JavaScript `alert`, `confirm`, and `prompt` methods aren't allowed because they're modal.

-Further, the Configure your Office Add-in to use a shared runtime framework provides the following benefits to ensure that an Office Add-in can't damage the user's environment.
+Further, the runtime framework provides the following benefits to ensure that an Office Add-in can't damage the user's environment.

 - Isolates the process the add-in runs in.